XuemeiGu/MelvinPython/README.md

   two mathematcia examples of Melvin (SimpleHOMExample.nb and CalcSRV.nb), which are provided by [Dr. Mario Krenn](https://mariokrenn.wordpress.com/).

 * **[python codes](https://github.com/StephenCzy/Melvin_python_version)**,
-  another python version of Melvin, which was wrong (some functions donot work and buggers) and also does not include criterias for checking maximun SRV and other complicated situations.
+  another python version of Melvin, which was wrong (some functions don't work and buggers) and also does not include criterias for checking maximun SRV and other complicated situations.

 I appreciate all kinds of help, so thank you if you'd like to contribute.
 If you have any problems, please do not hesitate to contact me (email: njuxmgu@gmail.com).